-Video quality issues.
 Buffering, lag, low resolution.
-We’ve all experienced these problems.
-For professionals and businesses, bad quality videos have a negative impact on your brand.
-Therefore, this blog will look at how to improve video streaming quality.
+We’ve all experienced these video quality problems as viewers.
+For professionals and businesses, poor-quality videos can have a negative impact on your brand.
+To help you create high-quality streams, this post will look at how to improve video streaming quality for all your viewers.

-Specifically, we’re going to look at what you can do as a broadcaster to improve the quality of your steaming video.
+Specifically, we’ll discuss what you can do as a broadcaster to improve the quality when you stream live video.

 In general, streaming quality seems to be increasing, with video start failures down 33 percent year-over-year, buffering down 41 percent, and picture quality up 25 percent.
-Let’s keep these trends moving in the right direction with the following tips.
+Now, let’s keep these trends moving in the right direction with the following tips.

 Table of Contents

 - Maximizing Quality Up Front

 - Upload Speed

 - Test Thoroughly